What are scars?

 How are acne scars treated?

-Several surgical and non-surgical techniques are available for acne scar revision and your cosmetic surgeon will discuss the most suitable option for your particular situation.
+Several surgical and non-surgical techniques are available for acne scar revision and your Cosmetic Surgery Practitioner will discuss the most suitable option for your particular situation.

 Excisional surgery: Acne scar surgery is considered the most effective treatment method to treat depressed acne scars.
 It aims to convert a bigger, deep scar to a smaller, flat scar which can be treated with laser resurfacing.
 All these techniques are performed under anaesthesia.